antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     genome, while a red mapping represents a 5\`->3\`mapping on the negative strand of the genome (reverse complement orientation).
     In sequences where no information on the orientation is encountered, the alignment becomes blue.
-In this MYCN example, the gene, as represented by the refseq track, is green.
+    Underneath the In this MYCN example, the gene, as represented by the refseq track, is green.
 This tells us that the MYCN gene maps to the positive strand of the genome, and should be read 5\`->3\`from left to right.
 The shadings in green, for the separate EST and mRNA mappings, indicate exon (darker) and